TurakhiaLab/SARS2_RecombinationAnalysis/README.md

 ### UShER Mutation-Annotated Tree

 A private MAT (dated "2023-12-25") containing GISAID sequences with privileged access was used for the analysis in this manuscript.
 Please feel free to email us if you need access to this MAT and its metadata file.
 The full analysis is also completely compatible with the publically available MATs that can be downloaded from: [https://hgdownload.soe.ucsc.edu/goldenPath/wuhCor1/UShER_SARS-CoV-2/](https://hgdownload.soe.ucsc.edu/goldenPath/wuhCor1/UShER_SARS-CoV-2/).
 To reproduce this analysis with any MAT, replace relevant fields (shown below) in the `config.yaml` file with the correct name and date of the MAT and metadata files used.
+Make sure these files are copied into the `data` directory.

 ```
 # Date of the MAT used for analysis